Customer Experience (CX) lessons from the Contact Centre industry

 Sure – the Contact Centre is a subset of CX.

-And yes – Contact Centre Managers who rebrand themselves as Customer Experience Managers – with no significant change in functional responsibilities – cloud the full meaning of CX. (more in this in another upcoming article)
+And yes – Contact Centre Managers who rebrand themselves as Customer Experience Managers – with no significant change in functional responsibilities – cloud the full meaning of CX.

 But successful Contact Centre Managers have navigated – for years in some cases – some of the things we talk about in CX today.